gouravgangwardev/KSP-7.0-Selection/Theory Assignment/README.md

 ---

+## Approximation Regime

+The analytical derivations prioritize closed-form structure and physical interpretation over high-fidelity mission design.

+The transfer calculations therefore should not be interpreted as precision ephemeris predictions.
+Real interplanetary navigation would require:
+- N-body propagation,
+- planetary ephemerides,
+- maneuver corrections,
+- relativistic timing corrections,
+- spacecraft-specific constraints.

+The present treatment instead focuses on the dominant orbital mechanics governing gravity-assist trajectories.

+---

-*See `notebook/README.md` for the computational implementation of these derivations, and `notebook/output/README.md` for figure-by-figure scientific interpretation.*
+*See `Coding Assignment/README.md` for the computational implementation of these derivations, and `Coding Assignment/output/README.md` for figure-by-figure scientific interpretation.*